CODEPhylo/phylospec/docs/language.md

 ## 1. Language Philosophy

 - PhyloSpec is a language for describing phylogenetic models.
 It is _not_ a programming language.
 - PhyloSpec aims to be expressive enough to describe complex models, even if they cannot be efficiently inferred in current engines.
 However, its scope is explicitly restricted to _phylogenetic models_.
-Information like proposal distributions or the specific inference algorithm are not part of the core specification (see 3.2 for ways to specify these).
+Things like proposal distributions or the specific inference algorithm are not part of the language (see 3.2 for ways to specify these).
 - PhyloSpec is designed to be _human-readable_.
 It should be concise and easy to understand.
 - PhyloSpec is designed to be _declarative_.
 Models should describe _what_ the relationships are, not _how_ to compute them.
 This promotes clarity, prevents side effects, and aligns with mathematical notation.
 - PhyloSpec is designed to prevent _invalid models_.
 Types and other language features are used to detect invalid models before inference.